 - Your name, address, and telephone number.
-This information is kept confidential at your request and is especially important if you leave a message and we need to contact you for more information or clarification regarding your compliant.
+This information is especially important if you leave a message and we need to contact you for more information or clarification regarding your complaint.

 - Provide the exact location of the problem.
 We will need the house number and street name.
 If there is no address, then provide as much information regarding the location. i.e. northwest corner of 3rd Ave NW and NW Richmond Beach Road.